changlabtw/hicmaptools/docs/format.rst

 There are two output files.
 You can use the tool ``tools/visualizeRandomTest.R`` to examine query's contact intensity aganist the null hypothesis (`Shuffle test <random.html>`_).

-- output.tsv : the contact intensity of you interested where
+- output.tsv : the contact intensity of the interested regions
  - sum_* indicates intensity of HiC
  - rand_* indicates intensity of shuffle test
  - divide_* indicates ratio of sum/rand